australia/mobtranslate-server/README.md

 trv - transitive verb
 ```

-- test

 ### Translation Engine

 As outlined at the top, the projects mission is to help teach Aboriginal languages to those who want to learn.
 Again, it is a very hard task to make the project accurate or an authority by any means.

 As a first step, most people would just like to expand their vocabulary.
-This can easily be achieved through simple string replacement using [string similarity](https://www.npmjs.com/package/string-similarity) techniques.
+This can easily be achieved through simple string replacement using [string similarity](https://www.npmjs.com/package/string-similarity) techniques e.g. "I like fishes" and "I like fish" could translate to "I like kuyu".

 The second step would be trying to get sentences grammatically correct.
 This will involve more extensive research, more conditional logic (does this verb makes sense proceeding this noun) and more complex natural language processing to achieve.
-All ideas on how to achieve this are extremely welcome.
+All ideas on relating to this step are extremely welcome.

 The third step, or project end goal, would be to revive the language.
 Given that many people can't speak conversational dialect's, there might be a requirement to also invent or inspire new grammar inside the specified language.
 (Perhaps machine learning models have the answer to this, and an answer that everyone might be happy to appropriate)